nuuuwan/news_lk3_data/README.md

 Accordingly, the price of Petrol 92 Octane has been reduced by Rs.
 2 to Rs.
 309 per litre, while the price of Kerosene has been increased by Rs.
 5 to Rs.
 188 per litre.

 However, the prices of Petrol 95 Octane, Auto Diesel and Super Diesel remain unchanged, according to Ceypetco.

-Meanwhile, the Lanka Indian Oil Corporation (LIOC) too have decided to revise its fuel prices, to match the state-owned oil company’s prices.

 ◼️